-- 1. Unvaccinated students, faculty and staff will be expected to complete a Symptom Tracker Link each day prior to arriving on campus or attending in-person activities on campus. - 2.
-Students, faculty and staff are required to wear a mask at all times while in the 645 N. Michigan Avenue unless notified with changes in guidelines. - 3.
+- 1. Masks are optional in most University spaces.
+Northwestern encourages students, faculty, and staff to wear masks if that makes them more comfortable.
+The University community is committed to respecting and supporting one another's choices.
+Additional guidance and clarifications may apply for some learning activities and Course Directors will notify students when masks are to be worn, e.g., simulating inpatient and outpatient patient encounters, working with community volunteers. - 2.
 All members of the Northwestern DPT community should regularly wash their hands with soap and water for at least 20 seconds.
 If washing hands is not an option, please use hand sanitizer.
-Each DPT floor within the 645 building is furnished with several hand sanitizer stations. - 4.
-To help with the efforts of decreasing the spread of COVID-19, all internal and external stakeholders are encouraged to minimize social contacts when possible. - 5.
+Each DPT floor within the 645 building is furnished with several hand sanitizer stations. - 3.
 If you experience any symptoms, exposure or positivity related to COVID-19, please report this to the Associate Chair of Professional Education (ACPE) and Assistant Chair of Student Affairs, stay home and discuss medical follow-up, quarantine and/or self-isolation options with the ACPE.
+Please refer to current NU COVID guidelines

-Please refer to PTHMS email messaging, posted documents, and the Feinberg School of Medicine website for up-to-date COVID-19 guidelines.
+Please refer to PTHMS email messaging, posted documents, and the Feinberg School of Medicine website for up to date COVID-19 guidelines.
 FSM COVID Northwestern University continues to update university-wide guidance on an ongoing basis.